hwiehasan/CryptoApp/README.md

 7. Receive Broadcasts from Android.
 8. Work with different kinds of services such as Background Services, Foreground Services, and Bound Services.
 9. Work with permissions in Android.
+10. Work with SharedPreferences.
-10. Gain familiarity with the RecyclerView component.
+11. Gain familiarity with the RecyclerView component and Android Spinner.